 If you do have concenrs about bullying, then sit down with both parties (individually at first) and find out what is going on and try to resolve it informally.
 If there are no signs of improvement within a week then you do need to start a more formall process to keep on top of the legislation.
 It can be complex and changing, and will vary depending on the situation.

 Research Methodology - Data Accuracy is Everything

 We set about understanding the workplace experiences of the 32.2 million people employed in the UK.
-We were interested in deciphering bullying in the workplace statistics in the UK.
+We were interested in deciphering both business finance statistics and bullying in the workplace statistics in the UK.
 In order to do so, we worked with an accredited market research company to poll a large, diverse sample of the British workforce.

 We worked with 3GEM Research predominantly because the team at 3GEM is made up of MRS and ESOMAR accredited employees.

 ESOMAR sets the globally recognised standards for information collection in a market research capacity.
 Its guidelines ensure (amongst other things):